mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 ## Security

-On secured HDFS cluster, long runing Spark Streaming jobs fails due to Kerberos ticket expiration.
+On a secured HDFS cluster, long-running Spark Streaming jobs fails due to Kerberos ticket expiration.
 Without additional settings, Kerberos ticket is issued when Spark Streaming job is submitted to the cluster.
 When ticket expires Spark Streaming job is not able to write or read data from HDFS anymore.